Create a Virtual Machine Scale Set in the Azure portal

 You can deploy a scale set with a Windows Server image or Linux image such as RHEL, CentOS, Ubuntu, or SLES.

-- Click the New button found on the upper left-hand corner of the Azure portal.
+- Click Create a resource in the upper left-hand corner of the Azure portal.

 - Search for scale set, choose Virtual machine scale set, then select Create.